-Why do you need to do anything differently when it comes to the way you contact your customers?
-Because change is inevitable and your customers have already changed and in many ways.
+Why do you need to do anything differently with the way you contact your customers?
+(Your Contact Strategy.)
+Because change is inevitable and your customers have already changed.
 When things change and new information comes into existence, it is no longer possible to solve current problems with yesterday’s solutions.

 The next thing to look at is your customer data.
 Do you have a single view of all your customer data or a CRM platform that allows you to review the communications history of who has been sent what?
-A common problem when you get to this point is that communications history is not held on the CRM platform or against the single customer view but maybe held with the individuals, platforms or departments doing the communications.
+A common problem when you get to this point is that communications history is not held on the CRM platform or against the single customer view but maybe held with the individuals, platforms, or departments doing the communications.
 Or maybe not held at all – you may send and forget.
-If you have got all your communications history in one place then you can move to the next step.
-If not then your first job is to work out how to get it all if not physically in one place, at least virtually so you can see who is doing what.
-Most importantly, if you are not doing it, then start keeping a record of what you sent and how the customer responded, if at all.
+If you have got all your communications history in one place, then you can move to the next step.
+If not, then your first job is to work out how to get it all, if not physically, in one place, at least virtually, so you can see who is doing what.
+If you are not doing it, then keep a record of what you sent and how the customer responded, if at all.

 The final but perhaps most complicated part that you will need to consider is the rules of engagement.
-For this there are two areas that you need to find solutions for: how will you design and establish the rules and how you will get people to follow them.
-The second part is harder as you may have to contend with cultural issues in implementation.
+For this, there are two areas that you need to find solutions for: how will you design and establish the rules and how you will get people to follow them.
+The second part is harder.
+You may have to contend with cultural issues in implementation.
 It can help to consider how you are organised around the customer.
 Do you have a customer champion?
 Re-organising around the customer can be an enormous shift for an organisation.
-How you design and establish the rules for your contact strategy will depend on your brand, the types of products or services that you sell and your on-going service proposition.
+How you design and establish the rules for your contact strategy will depend on your brand, the products or services that you sell, and your ongoing service proposition.
 But as described above, the place to start is to look at your existing communications and remove the duplications and clashes.

 In summary, as you think about how to implement a contact strategy, we suggest you think about these three initial steps:

 Although this may still seem like a lot to do, the harm caused and opportunities lost by not implementing a contact strategy could be immense for your business.
-In our opinion, you will enjoy some significant returns on customer satisfaction and revenue growth by implementing the right contact strategy for your customer base.
+You will enjoy some significant returns on customer satisfaction and revenue growth by implementing the right contact strategy for your customer base.